 The Ramones 1976

 The Ramones had posed in 1976 for Roberta Bayley, a staff photographer for Punk magazine, “against the brick wall of a community garden around the corner from CBGB’s.”
 The photo initially appeared in Punk, and later became one of the most recognizable album covers ever.
-Music enthusiasts from all over the world often make a pilgrimage to visit this same wall today.
+Music enthusiasts from all over the world often make a pilgrimage to visit this same wall, back by the fishpond, today.

 Albert O. Eisenlau, Jr.